Medical Device Clinical Trials: Regulatory Pathways & Study Types Explained

 And when it comes time to begin collecting that data, you'll need a flexible, modern platform that can streamline data collection from any and all of your clinical activities.

 Greenlight Guru Clinical is that platform.
-Whether you’re gathering data in clinical studies, performance studies, PMCF/PMPF studies, surveys, registries, cohorts, or case series, our Electronic Data Capture solution allows you to collect and manage it all with ease.
+Whether you're gathering data in clinical studies, performance studies, PMCF/PMPF studies, surveys, registries, cohorts, case series, or device trials for medical devices, our Electronic Data Capture solution allows you to collect and manage it all with ease.
+From clinical trial protocol setup to adverse events tracking, sample size planning, data analysis, and post-market clinical research, Greenlight Guru Clinical helps teams manage the evidence needed for regulatory review.
 Even better, it comes fully validated out of the box per ISO 14155:2020.

 Jón Ingi Bergsteinsson, M.Sc. in Biomedical Engineering, is the co-founder of Greenlight Guru Clinical (formerly SMART-TRIAL).
 He was also the technical founder of Greenlight Guru Clinical where he paved the way for the platform’s quality standards, data security, and compliance.